-6 The Asset Management process encompasses the initial stages of Hydro One's Capital 7 Planning Process.
-During this process, Hydro One undertakes extensive and detailed 8 technical reviews of its assets to identify a set of investment candidates.
-Investment 9 candidates are potential programs and projects that are put forth for further consideration 10 during the Investment Planning process, which is discussed in the next section.
+The Asset Management process encompasses the initial stages of Hydro One's Capital Planning Process.
+During this process, Hydro One undertakes extensive and detailed technical reviews of its assets to identify a set of investment candidates.
+Investment candidates are potential programs and projects that are put forth for further consideration during the Investment Planning process, which is discussed in the next section.

-Hydro One's Asset Management process starts with a thorough and systematic review of 12 its transmission investment needs.
-The needs assessment identifies and evaluates 13 individual asset needs that drive the development of candidate investments and includes a 14 risk assessment of the operational risks using the revised risk assessment framework.
-The 15 needs assessment considers (i) asset needs, (ii) customer needs and preferences, (iii) 16 system needs (including as identified through participation in regional planning), and (iv) 17 other external influences.
-The needs assessment also identifies potential hazards, 18 vulnerabilities, threats and other risk sources that could present obstacles to achieving 19 Hydro One's business objectives.
-20
+Hydro One's Asset Management process starts with a thorough and systematic review of its transmission investment needs.
+The needs assessment identifies and evaluates individual asset needs that drive the development of candidate investments and includes a risk assessment of the operational risks using the revised risk assessment framework.
+The needs assessment considers (i) asset needs, (ii) customer needs and preferences, (iii) system needs (including as identified through participation in regional planning), and (iv) other external influences.
+The needs assessment also identifies potential hazards, vulnerabilities, threats and other risk sources that could present obstacles to achieving Hydro One's business objectives.

 Hydro One carries out an Asset Risk Assessment ("ARA") process to determine individual asset needs which rely on asset condition data, engineering analysis and other information, including the input of experienced planning professionals.
 The asset analytics system enables Hydro One planners to review aggregated information from various enterprise reporting systems.
 This drives efficiencies and effective planning decisions by ensuring a consistent view of asset information for all planners.
-The information contained within the asset analytics system includes condition information driven by deficiency and preventative maintenance reports, demographic information 1 (including make, model, type and criticality to the transmission system), performance 2 data based on equipment outages, utilization information, and economics.
-In essence, 3 the quantitative asset analytics system combines information from various Hydro One 4 databases to provide a common understanding of asset health to aid Hydro One planners 5 in identifying asset risks and making asset lifecycle investment decisions to optimize 6 Hydro One's planners also take into account additional factors such as risks and costs.
-7 load forecasts, equipment ratings, operating restrictions, security incidents, environmental 8 risks and requirements, compliance obligations, equipment defects, obsolescence, and 9 health and safety considerations to ensure capital expenditures target the most appropriate 10 mix of assets.
-11
+The information contained within the asset analytics system includes condition information driven by deficiency and preventative maintenance reports, demographic information data based on equipment outages, utilization information, and economics.
+In essence, the quantitative asset analytics system combines information from various Hydro One databases to provide a common understanding of asset health to aid Hydro One planners in identifying asset risks and making asset lifecycle investment decisions to optimize risks and costs.
+Hydro One's planners also take into account additional factors such as load forecasts, equipment ratings, operating restrictions, security incidents, environmental risks and requirements, compliance obligations, equipment defects, obsolescence, and health and safety considerations to ensure capital expenditures target the most appropriate mix of assets.

-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 29 of 49
+Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 30 of 50